What is Mohs Micrographic Surgery?

 Dr. Joseph Greco: A Top Mohs Surgeon Serving Sarasota and Beyond

-Not only is Mohs micrographic surgery one of our primary services at Greco Dermatology; you can also be completely assured that you’re in excellent hands with Dr. Joseph Greco.
-As a top Mohs surgeon who is known for his Mohs work at UCLA — one of the premier hospital systems in the nation — he has been in the realm of skin cancer for 15 years, and has the experience and recognition needed to give you complete confidence in your treatment.
-Greco Dermatology is a premier Mohs center in Sarasota with cutting-edge therapies and a double board-certified Mohs surgeon and skin cancer specialist at the helm.
-If you’re in the Sarasota area and you’re interested to work with a fellowship-trained Mohs surgeon with unique and extensive experience in the field, we welcome you to schedule your consultation with us today.
+Not only is Mohs micrographic surgery one of our primary services at Greco Dermatology, but you can also be completely assured that you’re in excellent hands with Dr. Joseph Greco.
+As a top Mohs surgeon known for his Mohs work at UCLA — one of the premier hospital systems in the nation — he has been in the realm of skin cancer for 17 years and has the experience and recognition needed to give you complete confidence in your treatment.

 © Greco Dermatology.
 All Rights Reserved.
 A Division of Premier Dermatology, LLC